rydnr/osoco-site/site/content/thoughts/understanding-bloom-filers-with-pharo.md

 The structure supports only two operations:

-- Adding and element into the set, and
+- Adding an element into the set, and
 - Testing whether an element is or is not a member of the set.

-The Bloom Filter data structure is a bit array where at the beginning all bits are equal to zero, meaning the filter is empty.
+The Bloom Filter data structure is an array of bits where at the beginning all bits are equal to zero, meaning the filter is empty.

 For example, consider the following Bloom filter example created to represent a set of 10 elements with a **false positive probability** (`FPP`) of `0.1` (i.e. 10%).